amacken/Battleship/README.md

 # Battleship
-My version of the classic game, Battleship
+My version of the classic game, Battleship.

 My name is Alex and I love to play games, such as Battleship!

+Rules of the project:

 Game must have:
 be a two player game (either against the computer or against another player)